What is an ECG: Measuring the Heart's Electrical Activity

 A comprehensive heart health assessment involves evaluating multiple factors, including blood pressure, lipid profiles, blood glucose levels, and body mass index (BMI).
 Additionally, electrocardiogram (ECG) and echocardiogram results, as well as medical history and lifestyle habits, are considered to provide a thorough understanding of cardiovascular well-being and identify potential risks.

-Understanding ECG Waves And Intervals
+Understanding ECG Waves and Intervals

 An ECG (electrocardiogram) records the heart's electrical activity and displays it as a series of waves and intervals.
 The P wave represents the electrical signal that triggers the heartbeat, while the QRS complex indicates the contraction of the ventricles.
 The T wave represents the ventricles' recovery, and the U wave is a slight deflection that can be seen in some cases.